“Education is the most powerful weapon which you can use to change the world.”

 In addition to the three principles we also understand that learning is often invisible in the short-term and that sustained mastery takes time.

 We have a four-year rolling programme of whole school themed topics which structure and shape our learning throughout school.
 These topics are then broken down into different aspects for each Key Stage.
 Use the link below to find out more about what we will be learning about.
 This year, we are following the topics for Year B.

-For more information about expectations for your child in each subject and year group, please visit the link below:
+All children in Years 1-6 follow the National Curriculum programmes; for more information about expectations for your child in each subject and year group, please visit the link below:

 - Y1 Key Know Skills and Expects .docx docx329.0 KbNov 10th, 2021

 - Y2 Key Know Skills and Expects .docx docx25.7 KbNov 10th, 2021